6aw8/NightFall/README.md

 INCLUDES TONS OF FEATURES.
 NOT A MALWARE, IT IS OPEN SOURCED.

 PROGRAMMED IN PYTHON, MADE BY 6aw8/i5tg/TheFunnyCacuts.
-Cyroc,Warfin if your here.
-I want to remind that you were the coolest friends i had.
+(Previous usernames)

 DO NOT SKID THIS LMAO :ROFL: